apigee-labs/rapier/README.md

 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `'/todos'` and following the `items` relationship declared in the relationships section.
 From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` are the same resource.
-Many implementations will use the same URL, but the API does not require it and clients should not count on it.
+Many implementations will use the same URL, but REST does not require this and clients should not count on it.
 The Rapier specification of the multi-valued relationship `items` includes a `selector` property that references the `Item` property called `id`.
 This indicates that we can form a 'query URL' by tacking the value of the `id` property of an `Item` on to the end of `todos/items/` to resolve to a single `Item`.
 A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.